 This doesn’t mean you need to rely on their intuition alone, mind you.
 You can view this intuition as being complementary to other strategies.
 Again, it will provide nuance.

 As with many other resource management tasks, it can be helpful to visualize data while forecasting.
-Here’s a template we’ve put together.
+Here’s a short guide we’ve put together.

 Key fields to note include the following.